-A technical description of the grammar of Dieri (written Diyari in the linguists’ spelling) for an academic audience may be found in Austin 1981.
+A technical description of the grammar of Dieri (written Diyari in the linguists’ spelling) for an academic audience was published in Austin 1981.
 A revised version of this grammar (Austin 2013) using the same spelling system we use on this blog and in all the recent Dieri language materials is available as a free PDF from Peter Austin — write to email@example.com if you want a copy.

 Austin, Peter 1981 A grammar of Diyari, South Australia.
 Cambridge: Cambridge University Press.